-As of this writing Warren Buffett has about 67% of his $128 billion portfolio concentrated in only 5 stocks.
-The five stocks are Wells Fargo, The Kraft Heinz Co., Coca-Cola Co., IBM and American Express.
+As of this writing, Warren Buffett has about 67% of his $128 billion portfolio concentrated in only five stocks.
+The five stocks are Wells Fargo, The Kraft Heinz Co., Coca-Cola Co., IBM, and American Express.
 All have strong brand recognition and stood the test of time.

 His top five holdings have accounted for an average of 73% of his investments over the last 25 years.
-The number would be even greater if it weren’t for the large sums of money he now has to invest.
+The number would be even higher if it weren’t for the vast sums of money he now has to invest.